activeloopai/deeplake/docs/source/Htypes.rst

 ---------------------------------------

-``image.rgb`` and ``image.gray`` htypes can be used to force your samples to be of RGB or grayscale type. i.e., if RGB images are appened to an  ``image.gray`` tensor, hub will convert them to grayscale and if grayscale images are appended to an ``image.rgb`` tensor, hub will convert them to RGB format.
+``image.rgb`` and ``image.gray`` htypes can be used to force your samples to be of RGB or grayscale type. i.e., if RGB images are appened to an  ``image.gray`` tensor, Deep Lake will convert them to grayscale and if grayscale images are appended to an ``image.rgb`` tensor, Deep Lake will convert them to RGB format.

 image.rgb and image.gray tensors can be created using